Raheem Sterling shows why Gareth Southgate's faith has never wavered as he inspires England's win over Germany

 Twice in the space of a few minutes in the second half, Sterling dwelled on the ball too long in dangerous areas, losing possession before he could pick out one of the white shirts around him.

-But where once those moments of indecision might of thrown him off course, now they only embolden him.
+But where once those moments of indecision might have thrown him off course, now they only embolden him.
 Not everything came off for him but Sterling was central to almost every positive moment.

 Germany struggled with his speed and directness all evening.
 Sterling completed more dribbles than any other player on the pitch and it was his run into the German box which led to Harry Kane's glorious opportunity to open the scoring before half-time.